lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 `add images for Intel Hub`

 > **Did you know?**
 Some of the Designer Column rewards may include sets whose clothing pieces or Designer's Reflections you have already obtained using other methods.
-If you are looking for **echoes** `glossary echoes` to upgrade your Designer's Reflections and you aren't sure where to obtain them, try looking for its clothing set in the Intel Hub.
+If you are looking for **echoes** <sup>[1](#echo)</sup> to upgrade your Designer's Reflections and you aren't sure where to obtain them, try looking for its clothing set in the Intel Hub.

 ##### How To Obtain Designer's Reflections From the Intel Hub: